The broad scope of UC research

 The California Master Plan for Higher Education designates the University of California as the primary state-supported academic agency for research.
 UC research contributes to the state and to the nation through discoveries that improve health, technology, welfare and the quality of life.

-UC has more than 800 research centers, institutes, laboratories and programs, and spans 10 campuses, five medical centers, a national energy laboratory and numerous specialized research facilities.
+UC has more than 800 research centers, institutes, laboratories and programs, and spans ten campuses, five medical centers, three national energy laboratories and numerous specialized research facilities.
 It has established an unparalleled international reputation for innovative, leading-edge research.
-All academic disciplines are represented in the research enterprise, from telescopic explorations of the far reaches of the universe to advanced imaging technologies that map the workings of the human brain; from the development of new commercial strains of strawberries to the development of medical treatments through the use of stem cells; from the study of the art of ancient China to the analysis of the writings of Mark Twain.
-The extraordinary diversity and quality of research at UC is reflected in the uniformly high rankings assigned to UC campuses and programs by every published ranking of U.S. and worldwide universities (see Chapter 14).
+All domains of intellectual inquiry are represented in the research enterprise, from the structure of proteins in living cells to the formation of distant galaxies; from the development of more drought-resistant crop varieties to the study of new materials for the next generation of computer processors; from the documentation of indigenous cultures to the analysis of the global impacts of social media.
+The extraordinary diversity and quality of research at UC are reflected in the uniformly high rankings assigned to UC campuses and programs by every published ranking of U.S. and worldwide universities (see Chapter 14).

 Research workforce changes

-The effect of these cutbacks on the research workforce will vary by campus and by discipline, with more of an impact on those fields, such as medical research, that depend heavily on project funding from NIH.
-Inevitably, there will also be an impact on the University's instructional mission, as research funding provides a major source of support for graduate students and post-doctoral researchers in many fields, and there is no clear source of alternative funding to compensate for the dramatic decline in federal support.
+The effect of these cutbacks on the research workforce will vary by campus and by discipline, with more of an impact on those fields, such as medical research, that depend heavily on project funding from the National Institutes of Health.
+Inevitably, there also will be an impact on the University's instructional mission, because research funding provides a major source of support for graduate students and postdoctoral researchers in many fields.

 For more information